rohit12crj/Study-Notes/Jenkins/notes.md

 ✅ explain ci & cd with different pipelines

+how will do unit testing , sast, dca , dast , image vulnerability scans ? explain with respect to sonarqube also ?

 share artifacts between different jobs and different stages in same job ?

 What are Jenkins jobs?